Skip to content

 • Education (Ausbildung) of family members

-• Establishment in life (Ausstattung), meaning providing a start in independent adult life
+• Establishment in life (Ausstattung), meaning a start in independent adult life

-The practical implication for Bitcoin holders: a Familienstiftung cannot be used as a substitute for a trust or a holding company for Bitcoin wealth.
-The permitted purposes are specific and cannot be stretched to cover general accumulation for heirs.
-This does not mean Familienstiftungen have no role.
-A foundation with a genuine, documented education support purpose for family members can still function.
-But the structuring logic must start from the purpose, not from the desire to hold Bitcoin.
+You cannot use a Familienstiftung as a stand-in for a trust or a holding company for Bitcoin wealth.
+The permitted purposes are narrow and you cannot stretch them to cover accumulation for heirs.
+A foundation built around a real, documented education-support purpose for your family can still function.
+But your structuring has to start from the purpose, not from the wish to park Bitcoin somewhere.

 Charitable Foundation Tax Exemption Requirements

-The gemeinnützige Stiftung operates under a different legal framework and can access tax exemption that a Familienstiftung cannot.
+The gemeinnützige Stiftung runs under a different framework and can reach tax exemption that no Familienstiftung can touch.

 Cantonal exemption.
 StHG Art.
 23 Abs.
-1 lit. f allows cantons to exempt from income and wealth tax legal entities that pursue public-benefit purposes.
-Each canton implements this exemption through its own cantonal Steuergesetz.
-The cantonal Steuerverwaltung grants exemption status on application, and the requirements vary by canton.
-The foundation must demonstrate that it genuinely pursues the public-benefit purpose stated in its deed, that it distributes the majority of its income for that purpose, and that it does not generate private benefit for its founders, board members, or related parties.
+1 lit. f lets cantons exempt legal entities pursuing public-benefit purposes from income and wealth tax.
+Each canton runs this through its own Steuergesetz, and the cantonal Steuerverwaltung grants exemption on application.
+Requirements vary by canton.
+You must show that your foundation genuinely pursues the stated public-benefit purpose, distributes most of its income for that purpose, and produces no private benefit for the founder, board, or related parties.

 Federal exemption.
 DBG Art.
-56 lit. g exempts from federal direct tax legal entities that pursue public-benefit or cultural purposes, provided their assets are irrevocably dedicated to those purposes.
+56 lit. g exempts public-benefit and cultural legal entities from federal direct tax when their assets are irrevocably dedicated to those purposes.

-Bitcoin held by a tax-exempt gemeinnützige Stiftung would be exempt from cantonal wealth tax, which is meaningful for large holdings.
-However, the foundation cannot primarily accumulate assets.
-If the foundation holds CHF 10 million in Bitcoin but distributes CHF 20,000 per year to a charitable cause, the tax authority's patience for that structure is limited.
+Bitcoin held by a tax-exempt gemeinnützige Stiftung escapes cantonal wealth tax, which matters at large holdings.
+The foundation cannot just sit on the assets though.
+If you hold CHF 10 million in Bitcoin and pay CHF 20,000 a year to a charity, the tax authority will not stay patient.
 The distribution test is real and enforced.

-For Bitcoin holders whose estate planning goal is genuine philanthropy with Bitcoin, this structure can work.
-For holders who want the tax exemption without the philanthropic distribution commitment, it will not survive scrutiny.
+If your estate planning goal is genuine philanthropy denominated in Bitcoin, this structure works.
+If you want the exemption without committing to actual giving, it will not survive the first review cycle.

 Bitcoin Valuation in Foundation Balance Sheet

-A foundation holding Bitcoin must account for it in its annual financial statements.
-The valuation reference is the ESTV Kursliste published at estv.admin.ch.
-This is the same reference used across Swiss Bitcoin tax practice for individual wealth tax declarations, as covered in the main Bitcoin Tax Switzerland post and the ESTV cross-reference noted in the Bitcoin gift tax and inheritance tax cluster.
+A foundation holding Bitcoin must book it in annual financial statements.
+The reference is the ESTV Kursliste at estv.admin.ch, the same source Swiss Bitcoin tax practice uses for individual wealth tax declarations, as covered in the main Bitcoin Tax Switzerland post and the ESTV cross-reference in the Bitcoin gift and inheritance tax cluster.

-For year-end balance sheet valuation, the year-end ESTV Kursliste rate is the standard.
-The foundation's auditor will apply this rate to determine the CHF value of Bitcoin holdings for the annual financial statement.
+For year-end balance sheet valuation, the standard is the year-end ESTV Kursliste rate.
+Your auditor will apply that rate to set the CHF value of Bitcoin holdings for the annual statement.

 FINMA Position on Bitcoin Foundations